ainielse/majamizer/README.md

 ## Known Issues

+1. Currently does NOT work for friendly URLs.
-1. Special characters passed on the URL may cause a checksum error when the page reloads.
+2. Special characters passed on the URL may cause a checksum error when the page reloads.
 It is best to only pass numbers on the URL.
 Strings without special characters will work, though.